Founder, Co-Owner & Lead Engineer

-Liz has acquired nearly 2,000 offshore miles sailing on Isbjorn.
-She will continue to travel and sail after college.
-She is also an aspiring racing sailor and is looking for both sailing and rigging opportunities after she graduates.
+Liz has acquired nearly 3,000 offshore miles and continues to travel and sail.
+She is also an aspiring racing sailor and is currently apprenticing as a rigger in Newport, RI.

 Andy's been a Colligo Dux convert since the early days, rigging his yawl Arcturus in 2009 with synthetics.
 He and his wife Mia Karlsson crossed the Atlantic in 2011 on Arcturus, making the first-ever ocean crossing of a monohull rigged with Dux.
 Andy & Mia wrote several articles for SAIL magazine about the trip and how the rigging performed.